Madrid

 Avila Segovia Medieval City Spain

-Other towns within the autonomous region of Madrid include Toledo, which preceded Madrid as the Spanish capital.
-Avila, whose old walls remain largely intact and a walk along them provides superb views of the town within and the harsh Castilian landscape outside.
-Segovia and it’s ancient aqueduct which is an example of Roman engineering at it’s very best and Guadalajara.
+Other towns within the autonomous region of Madrid include Toledo, which served as the Spanish capital before Madrid. Ávila is notable for its remarkably intact ancient walls, and walking along them offers stunning views of both the town and the surrounding Castilian landscape.
+Segovia is home to its famed Roman aqueduct, a superb example of Roman engineering at its best.
+Guadalajara is also part of the region.

 Barcelona